watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 5. Open a **new** Azure Cloud Shell console.

-6. Update your starter files by pulling the latest changes from Azure DevOps
+6. Update your starter files by pulling the latest changes from Azure DevOps.

     ```bash
     cd ~/MCW-Cloud-native-applications/Hands-on\ lab/lab-files/developer/content-web